nicoguaro/paraview_workshop/README.md

-# Paraview Workshop
+# Paraview Tutorial

-This is the repository for the Paraview Workshop at Purdue Unviersity on October 26, 2016.
+This is the repository for a Paraview Tutorial data.

 Instructor: Nicolas Guarin-Zapta

-- email: nguarin@purdue.edu
+- email: nicoguarin@gmail.com
 - twitter: @nicoguaro
 - github: nicoguaro